dtaht/blog-cerowrt/content/post/fq_codel_osx.md

 ## Bi-directional fairness: WTF??

 This result was so bad that I have no idea what to think.
+The rrul_be test used here, tests 4 simulatanious upload flows with 4 simultaneous download flows, along with 4 latency measurement flows, and a "good" result would be the two sets of flows getting a nearly equal amount of bandwidth, moderated somewhat by the difference in rates achieved by the quality of the chips/antennas/dsps in the two different products.

 {{< figure src="/flent/fq_codel_osx/rrul_be_sucks.svg" >}}

 WTF?
+The *upload* from the Air nearly completely starves the download.

 {{< figure src="/flent/fq_codel_osx/rrul_be_wtf.svg" >}}